134th Fighter Squadron: Vermont Air National Guard

-The 134th was equipped with F-47D Thunderbolts and was assigned initially directly to the Vermont Air National Guard until the Massachusetts ANG 67th Fighter Wing, was federally recognized on 15 October 1946.
-The 67th Fighter Wing was the first ANG command and control organization in New England.
-On 4 April 1947, it was transferred to the Maine ANG 101st Fighter Group.
+The 134th flew trainers until 1947, when it was equipped with Republic P-47D Thunderbolts.
+It was assigned initially directly to the Vermont Air National Guard until the Massachusetts National Guard's 67th Fighter Wing was federally recognized on 15 October 1946.
+The 67th Fighter Wing was the first National Guard command organization in New England.
+On 4 April 1947, the squadron was transferred to the 101st Fighter Group.
+During President Harry S Truman's inauguration in January 1949, all 24 of the squadron's F-47s joined in a flypast marking the event.
 In 1950, the Thunderbolts were replaced by F-51H Mustangs.